 A similar mirror image pattern results from magnetic reversals.
 Heated up rocks record the magnetic direction of earth's magnetic field for certain time periods.
 This magnetic field changes direction.
 The pattern of reversals is recorded by special sonar devices which show a mirror image pattern on either side of the midocean ridge.

--combined idea of Continental Drift and Seafloor spreading.
+-built on previous ideas of Continental Drift and Seafloor spreading.
 The world is broken up into a series of plates.
-These plates move on the asthenosphere.
-Plates drift apart at ridges where ocean floor is generated.
-Other places plates collide or sink backj down into the mantle at subduction zones.
+These plates move on the asthenosphere by convection currents.
+Plates move apart at midocean ridges where ocean floor is generated.
+Other places plates collide or sink back down into the mantle at subduction zones.